Gumpy-Q/MALscrap-suite/README.md

 Use the latest executable [here](https://github.com/Gumpy-Q/MALscraPy/releases/)

 ### Run it
-Get a csv file with the data.
+Get a csv file with the data from MALscrapy.
 When you will run the exe, follow the instructions in the GUI.

 ## Want to run, read or modify the script with Python ?